jonniek/mpv-playlistmanager/README.md

 ## Keybinds
 #### Static keybindings
 - __sortplaylist__(CTRL+p)
-  - Sorts the current playlist alphanumerically(file1-file100 in correct order, wip since some naming conventions still fail).
-Stops currently playing file and starts playlist from start of new playlist.
-Option to run at mpv start automatically in settings.
+  - Sorts the current playlist with stripped values(no paths, media titles if available and usercreated strips applied).
+Option to use alphanumerical(nonpadded numbers in order).
+To start playlist from start you can use a script message `KEY script-message sortplaylist startover`.
 - __shuffleplaylist__(CTRL+P)
   - Shuffles the current playlist.
 Stops currently playing file and starts playlist from start of new playlist unlike native shuffle that doesnt shuffle current file.
 - __loadfiles__(P)